algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 ### 5.4 Test deliverables

-- **Test Plan/Test Strategy:** Outline the approach and methodology for testing, detailing how the various tests will be conducted.
+- **Test Plan/Test Strategy:** This section outlines the approach and methodology for testing, detailing how various tests will be conducted.

-- **Test Cases:** Specify the comprehensive set of tests designed to ensure the proper functioning of the virtual processor as intended.
+- **Test Cases:** This section specifies a comprehensive set of tests designed to ensure the proper functioning of the virtual processor as intended.

-- **Bug Reports:** Document any identified issues encountered during the testing phase.
+- **Bug Reports:** This section documents any identified issues encountered during the testing phase.

 ### 5.5 Document Review and Commenting